|

 multitude of challenges, among which infrastructure gaps and a shortage of

-medical professionals stand out as significant barriers, resulting in a
+medical professionals stand out as significant barriers, leading to a decline in hospital demand.
+The healthcare infrastructure, particularly in

-rural areas, falls woefully short of the required standards, making it
+rural areas, falls woefully short of required standards, making it difficult for hospitals to effectively meet the needs of the population.

 Lack of well-equipped facilities, shortage of beds, and inadequate diagnostic